-"l' "N ne big idea here is" m confused about" ow I understand" earned" 4.
+"The big idea here is" "I'm confused about" "Now I understand" "I learned" 1.
 Ask students to fold a paper into fourths and give these headings to the sections: Predict, Clarify, Summarize, Questions a.
-Explain to students that as they read, they are to record related ideas in each box (written or illustrations). b.
+Explain to students that as they read, they are to record related ideas in each box (written or illustrations). ( b.
 PredictWhat do they predict the section will be about?
 How do they think this information will help them understand more about the topic?
-"I predict that because" "This is like" "This is going to be about" C. ClarifyWhat information did they read about that helped clarify what they didn't quite understand?
-"I'll reread this because" "This is the same as" "This is different because" "I'd like to talk to someone about" "I thought I knew this, but now I understand" d.
+"I predict that because" "This is like" "This is going to be about" c.
+ClarifyWhat information did they read about that helped clarify what they didn' quite understand?
+"I'll reread this because" "This is the same as" "This is different because" "I'd like to talk to someone about" "I thought I knew this, but now I understand" t d.
 SummarizeAfter reading a "chunk" of material, what are the key ideas in that section?
 "I learned that" "I can picture" "What I understand about this reading so far is" e.
 QuestionsWhat questions do students still have about the topic?
-"A question I have about this is" "I wonder if" "Two questions I have about this section are" 5. students read, ask them to create a visual map with words and pictures of what the
+"A question I have about this is" "I wonder if" "Two questions I have about this section are" 5.
+As students read, ask them to create a visual map with words and pictures of what the are learning.

-- 5. As students read, ask them to create a visual map with words and pictures of what they are learning.
 Connect ideas that go together.
-Share maps with other students and add to maps with new information learned from others. - 6.
+Share maps with other students and a

+- 5 to maps with new information learned from others. - 6.
 Explain to students that as they read a selection they are to think about words, phrases, or sentences that "jump out" at them and help them make meaning or understand the text.